Co-Hosting Events

 | Invite code expiration | 1 day after last session ends |

 Only the primary host can remove co-hosts.
-Co-host organizations cannot leave the relationship themselves - this ensures the primary host maintains control over who has access to the shared event data.
+Co-host organizations cannot leave the relationship themselves, which ensures the primary host maintains control over who has access to the shared event data.